rcarrata/rcarrata.github.io/_posts/2022-03-29-ocp4-azure-ipi-private.md

 ## 2.1 Configure Azure Account and increase limits

-The OpenShift cluster uses a number of Microsoft Azure components, and the [default Azure subscription](https://github.com/openshift/installer/blob/master/docs/user/azure/account.md) and [service limits](https://github.com/openshift/installer/blob/master/docs/user/azure/limits.md), quotas, and constraints affect your ability to install OpenShift clusters.
+The OpenShift cluster uses a number of Microsoft Azure components, and the [default Azure subscription](https://github.com/openshift/installer/blob/master/docs/user/azure/account.md) and [service limits](https://github.com/openshift/installer/blob/master/docs/user/azure/limits.md), quotas, and constraints affect our ability to install OpenShift clusters.
 Check the [official documentation](https://docs.openshift.com/container-platform/4.9/installing/installing_azure/installing-azure-account.html) to know more about this.

 On the other hand, the Azure User Account need to have the following roles for the subscription: